charliecjung/Chicken-Crossing/DEVELOPMENT.md

 I have now removed the ofxActionManager and replaced it with ofx2DFigures because I believe it enables me to track collisions with enemies and the player.
 Updating a PUSH->Github.com.

-Updated images with pictures of a chicken because I couldn't find the owner of the frog's original images. <<b>Royalty creds... </b>>
+Updated images with pictures of a chicken because I couldn't find the owner of the frog's original images. <b>Royalty creds... </b>

-<b> This is important for next PUSH: https://github.com/vanderlin/ofxBox2d/blob/master/example-ShapeTexturing/src/ofApp.cpp
+<b> This is important for next PUSH: https://github.com/vanderlin/ofxBox2d/blob/master/example-ShapeTexturing/src/ofApp.cpp </b>

 <h1> April 24, 2018 10:46 PM (Tuesday) </h1>